Enumeration of labelled 4-regular planar graphs II: asymptotics: Introduction and statement of results

 where $\eta \approx 0.24255$ is the smallest positive root of

 \end{theorem}

 \paragraph{Remark.}

-All the constants in the previous theorems with one exception are given by explicit equations.
-We provide numerical approximations with five decimal digits but they can be approximated to any desired precision.
-The exception is constant $g$ in Theorem \ref{thm:main}, whose approximate value is estimated from the first coefficients $g_n$ as discussed at the end of the proof of Theorem \ref{thm:main}.
+The constants involved in the previous theorems are polynomial functions in the dominant singularity of their respective generating function with coefficients in $\mathbb{Q}[\pi]$ (this is due to the $\Gamma$ function, see Lemma \ref{lem:analytic} in Section \ref{sec:asymptotic}).
+From those polynomials, and using the polynomial equations satisfied by the dominant singularities, one can also write the constants implicitely as solutions of minimal polynomials in $\mathbb{Z}[\pi]$.
+At the exception of constant $g$, the minimal polynomial of each constant is given in the corresponding file in the \texttt{Maple} sessions, or in separate files for $b$ and $c$.
 In addition, all the polynomials shown are irreducible and their integer coefficients have no common factor.

-The rest of the paper is organized as follows.
+The rest of the paper is organised as follows.
 In Section \ref{sec:prelim} we recall the basic definitions on planar graphs and maps, then on algebraic generating functions.
-In Sections \ref{sec:quadr} and \ref{sec:3-conn} we recall first the various combinatorial objects introduced in \cite{NRR19} and the equations satisfied by the associated generated functions.
+In Sections \ref{sec:quadr} and \ref{sec:3-conn} we recall first the various combinatorial objects introduced in \cite{NRR19} and then the equations satisfied by the associated generated functions.
 Then by elimination we find the minimal polynomials of quadrangulations and 3-connected 4-regular maps.
 In Section \ref{sec:graphs} we use the results of the previous section to compute minimal polynomials for 4-regular planar graphs and maps.
 Finally in Section \ref{sec:asymptotic}, after providing an analytic lemma, we obtain the asymptotic estimates for all the graphs and maps of interest.